-The phasing of spending contributed to a reduction in leverage from 77.8% in March 2020 to 73.7% in March 2022.
-We had previously expected that leverage would rise again toward 78% by the end of the period as investment accelerated.
+The phasing of spending contributed to a reduction in leverage from 77.8% in March 2020 to 72% in March 2023.
+We had previously expected that leverage would rise again toward 78% by the end of AMP7 as investment accelerated.
 However, in October 2022, Yorkshire Water announced that one of its holding companies, Kelda Eurobond Co Limited, would downstream £941 million to Yorkshire Water in repayment of intercompany loans dating from the group's acquisition in 2008.
 This resolved a previously undisclosed investigation by Ofwat into whether the loans were in breach of Yorkshire Water's licence conditions (see Yorkshire Water Services Limited - Deleveraging under regulatory pressure, 14 October 2022).

 Alongside the loan repayment, Yorkshire Water also committed to invest £180 million, in addition to the company's existing investment plan, to reduce pollution from storm overflows.
 Under existing cost-sharing mechanisms, 45% of this expenditure will be recovered from customers over time, with around £100 million ultimately absorbed by Yorkshire Water.
-The company is required to update Ofwat on steps taken by April 2023, with further updates annually during AMP7.3
+The company will provide annual updates to Ofwat on the plan during the rest of AMP7.4

 Under "undertakings" given by Yorkshire Water to Ofwat, £300 million of the intercompany loans must be repaid by June 2023, a further £200 million by March 2025 and the remainder, approximately £440 million, by March 2027.
+In June 2023, Yorkshire Water received £400 million via partial repayment of the intercompany loan, with the remaining receivable balance reduced to £537 million.